Frequently Asked Questions

 • Highlights a web-based access to the Teacher Acute Concussion Tool (TACT) delivering Return to Learn curriculum in 1.) school-wide teacher training and/or 2.) in “real-time” (when the student returns to the classroom) customized for teachers based upon what, when and how they teach.

-2. The TACT builds capacity of educator’s knowledge, confidence and competence around how to provide immediate, relevant and flexible academic supports in “real- time” (just as the student with a concussion/COVID/trauma is imminently ready to return to the classroom).
+2. The TACT builds capacity of educator’s knowledge, confidence and competence around how to provide immediate, relevant and flexible academic supports in “real- time” (just as the student with a concussion is imminently ready to return to the classroom).

-4. The TACT does not need, use or keep any student-specific information.
+3. The TACT does not need, use or keep any student-specific information.

-No, the TACT is purely a tool to teach teachers how to support students with cognitive inefficiency in the classroom.
-A teacher is informed of a student with a concussion/COVID/trauma via your standard school process and is either invited to complete the TACT themselves or is completed for them.
+No, the TACT is purely a tool to teach teachers how to support students with concussion in the classroom.
+A teacher is informed of a student with a concussion via your standard school process and is either invited to complete the TACT themselves or is completed for them.
 The customized email is delivered.
 Of course, supporting the teacher to support the student provides a good RTL outcome for the student.
 The TACT does not need or ask for student identifying information so it is not a HIPAA or FERPA compliance issue.

 Yes, the GSOC materials can be applied to elementary students and the TACT takes into account elementary versus middle/high school teacher vs college professor.